Finding journal articles in electronic and print journals

-- If you want to search several databases in your subject area at once and see combined results, use our Search it! service.
-This allows you to search preselected collections of databases (Quicksets), or see categorised listings from which you can customise your own set of databases to search, most of which you can do from a single consistent interface, so you don't need to learn how to use each individual database.
+- If you want to search multiple databases at once and see combined results, use Library Search.
+This allows you to search from a single consistent interface, so you don't need to learn how to use each individual database.
+Library Search also searches the Library catalogue so you will also see our print holdings listed.
 For most people this will be the best starting point.

 - Alternatively, if you don't know the name of any full-text journal services,